Canadian police: 1 suspect in stabbings has been found dead

 WELDON, Saskatchewan (AP) — One of the suspects in the stabbing deaths of 10 people in the Canadian province of Saskatchewan has been found dead, and his injuries are not self inflicted, police said Monday as they continued the search for a second suspect.

-Regina Police Chief Evan Bray said Damien Sanderson, 31, has been found dead and that they believe his brother, Myles Sanderson, 30, is injured and on the run.
-While Damien’s body was found near the stabbing sites they believe Myles is in Regina, the capital of Saskatchewan.
+Regina Police Chief Evan Bray said Damien Sanderson, 31, was found dead near the stabbing sites and they believe his brother, Myles Sanderson, 30, is injured, on the run and likely in the provincial capital of Regina.
+It was the first time police have identified the two as brothers.

 Authorities have said some of the victims were targeted and others appeared to have been chosen at random on the James Smith Cree Nation and in the town of Weldon in Saskatchewan.
-They have given no motive for the crimes— but a senior Indigenous leader suggested drugs were somehow involved.
+They have given no motive for the crimes— but senior Indigenous leaders suggested drugs were somehow involved.

+James Smith Cree Nation resident Darryl Burns and his brother, Ivor Wayne Burns, said their sister, Gloria Lydia Burns, was a first responder who was killed while trying responding to a call.
+Burns said his 62-year-old sister was on a crisis response team.

+“She went on a call to a house and she got caught up in the violence,” he said.
+“She was there to help.
+She was a hero.”

+Ivor Wayne Burns also blamed drugs for his sister’s death and said the suspect brothers should not be hated.

+“We have to forgive them boys,” he said.
+“When you are doing hard drugs, when you are doing coke, and when you are doing heroin and crystal meth and those things, you are incapable of feeling.
+You stab somebody and you think it’s funny.
+You stab them again and you laugh.”

-While they believe Myles is in Regina, about 335 kilometers (210 miles) south of where the stabbings happened, authorities have issued alerts in Canada’s three vast prairie provinces — which also include Manitoba and Alberta — and contacted U.S. border officials.
+While authorities believe Myles is in Regina, about 335 kilometers (210 miles) south of where the stabbings happened, they have issued alerts in Canada’s three vast prairie provinces — which also include Manitoba and Alberta — and contacted U.S. border officials.

 “No one in this town is ever going to sleep again.
 They’re going to be terrified to open their door,” said Ruby Works, who also lost someone close to her and is a resident of Weldon, which has a population of about 200 and is home to many retirees.